ryanmmhmm/packaging-problem/readme.md

-Alt-H1 Requirements:
+# Requirements:

 built using ruby 2.2.3p173
 uses rake & minitest to run tests

+Please run bundle from root of repo to install rake and minitest

+# Tests:
-Tests:  This program was developing using minitest TDD methodologies and tests can be run using the  > rake command in the root directory of the repository.
+This program was developing using minitest TDD methodologies and tests can be run using the  > rake command in the root directory of the repository.

 All required files to run this program are included in the repo.

+# About the Program
 This is a program designed to recieve input in sets in the form of:

 1) base cost($)